papertrail/remote_syslog2/examples/README.md

 ## remote_syslog.upstart.conf

 This is an upstart configuration file.
-Place this file at `/etc/init/remote_syslog.conf` and then run `start remote_syslog` to start the service.
+Place this file at `/etc/init/remote_syslog.conf` and then run `sudo start remote_syslog` to start the service.